zabbix/zabbix-bash-completion/README.md

 For all completions, parameters are supported via space.
 Specifying them right away or via an equal sign (like -pvalue or --param=value) is not supported.

+# Installing

+Simple testing can be done by sourcing the files.
+Completion for get and sender depends on zabbix-utils-completion.
+Completion for agentd, server and proxy depends on zabbix-daemons-completion.

+To make Zabbix command completion available permanently, place all the files in /etc/bash_completion.d/ and start a new shell session.

 # Requirements